 Recognition of prior experience

-Applications for recognition of prior experience can be made via the FPM training program ePortfolio.
+Applications for recognition of prior experience (RPE) can be made via the FPM training program ePortfolio.
 RPE applications need to be submitted prior to submitting the Practice Development Stage proposal.

 Application form and training agreement